pingcap/docs-cn/reference/tiflash/configuration.md

 ```
 [server]
-    engine-addr = The listening address of the TiFlash Raft service.
+    engine-addr = The listening address of the TiFlash coprocessor service.
     status-addr = The port and IP through which Prometheus pulls proxy metrics information.
 ```